syaghoubi00/lab/README.md

 ### Scripts

-- Have pkg_update spawn a new container matching the containerfile to query for new pkg versions

 - Show a changelog of what was updated, dnf - `dnf updateinfo list`; should be added to pr/commit in workflow